 Add more colors and repeat!

 After a couple of rounds, the water may be too muddy or saturated to get a pleasing effect.
-At that point, you can dump the water and start fresh with a new layer of clean water.
-(We kept a large pot on the table for each person to dump their used water into.) - Let your marbled paper dry
+At that point, you can dump the water and start fresh with a new layer of clean water. - Let your marbled paper dry

 Lay the newly marbled paper flat to dry.